tahirussa/testDeck/README.md

 Commit the change.

-Go to tahirhussa.github.io/testDeck/index.html And the presentation should be rendered
+Go to tahirhussa.github.io/testDeck/index.html And the presentation should be rendered.
+If you wish to see the slifify slides presentation,you can run index.html in google chrome.